ThoughtWorks-DPS/certificate-init-container/README.md

 At deployment, the certificate-init-container will run first.

-It will generate a new certificate and private key based on the parameters provided:
+It will generate a new CA certificate and private key based on the parameters provided:
 ```go
 ca := &x509.Certificate{
     SerialNumber: big.NewInt(1000),